MehrdadSamadishadlou/Python_for_Beginners/nexercises.md

       If the age is between twenty-four (inclusive) and forty (exclusive), the program should output "adult".

       If the age is forty or above, the program should output "middle-aged".

+4. Write a program that prompts the user to enter three numbers: A, B, and C. If A is even or both B and C are even, the program should print "good".
+Otherwise, it should print "bad".
+Try to achieve this using the OR and AND operators.